Virginia HECM Reverse Mortgage Quote-Click Here

 Can the lender take my home away if I outlive the loan?

 No!
 Nor is the loan due.
-You do not need to repay the loan as long as you or one of the borrowers continues to live in the house and keeps the taxes and insurance current.
+You do not need to repay the loan as long as you or one of the borrowers continues to live in the house as your primary residence and keeps the taxes and insurance current.
 You can never owe more than your homes value.

 Will I still have an estate that I can leave to my heirs?